OTHER RESOURCES

 International ACT Conference 2024, Ontario

-In September this year (2024) I had the opportunity to speak alongside other family members at the ACT (Assertive Community Treatment) Conference that brought together psychiatrists, social workers, nurses and many other front-line practitioners to network and learn more about supporting those with severe mental illness and concurrent disorders.
+In September 2024 I had the opportunity to speak alongside other family members at the ACT (Assertive Community Treatment) Conference that brought together psychiatrists, social workers, nurses and many other front-line practitioners to network and learn more about supporting those with severe mental illness and concurrent disorders.

 Reviews